#8 The GLEe Model

 To outline the GLEe model for your product and company, ask yourself three questions:

-1) What is the initial product that enables the company and product to “Get Big” over the first 3–5 years of its life?
+1) What initial product enables the company and product to “Get Big” over the first 3–5 years of its life?
 Are there trends that the product can “surf,” much like Netflix rode the wave of DVD players and e-commerce?
 What are these trends for your company and product?

 2) What will you “Lead?”
 Three to five years in the future, what is the next wave your product or company will ride — the equivalent of internet video for Netflix?

 3) Once your product establishes a leadership position, how might it “Expand” even further?
-Given the brand, network effects, economies of scale, and unique technology your product will have at this point, what is the next wave of activity?
+Given the brand, network effects, economies of scale, and unique technology your product will have, what is the next wave of activity?

 Reflecting on your answers to the questions above, complete the GLEe Model for your product and company: